FAQs for Accessory Units and Renting

 If I am allowed to have an IADU, do I need to get a permit?

 Yes.
-In most cases, a building permit will be required, plus you will need to complete an IADU Registration form.
-Please contact the Building Department at 801-766-6507 for more information regarding permits.
+In most cases, a building permit will be required, plus you will need to submit an application by following the IADU Registration instructions.
+Please contact the Building Department at 801-766-6507 for more information regarding building permits.

 What conditions are applicable to getting an approved permit/registration?